Home Doctoral Degree in Criminal Justice PhD in Criminal Justice Programs in Arizona

 Overall, there are many ways in which Arizona can improve its criminal justice system.
 One of the most serious legislative and administrative issues in Arizona criminal justice is the guaranteeing of private prisons.
 There are six private prisons in Arizona for which the state has guaranteed quotas of 90% to 100% (Tri Valley Central, 2016).
 As agencies across the country try to decrease incarceration rates, this move seems to put Arizona in a place where it must incarcerate people to reach quotas.
 Arizona leads every other state in guaranteeing private prisons (Tri Valley Central, 2016).

-With a PhD criminal justice, AZ graduates may have the qualifications needed to work in legislation, criminal justice management, research, and higher education.
-Between 2012 and 2022, demand for judicial law clerks is expected to increase 7%, while job openings for criminal justice professors may jump 17% (O*Net, 2016).
+With a PhD in criminal justice, Arizona graduates may have the qualifications needed to work in legislation, criminal justice management, research, and higher education.
+Demand for judicial law clerks is expected to remain steady, while job openings for criminal justice professors may jump 20% through 2030 (CareerOneStop, 2022).

 Learn more about spearheading systemic change in criminal justice by requesting information from criminal justice PhD programs below.